 Role: Alastair joined PSNC in November 2002 as Head of NHS Services, with responsibility for policy on national community pharmacy services.
 In May 2015 he became Director of NHS Services, leading a team covering policy and support on locally and nationally commissioned community pharmacy services, monitoring of the wider NHS and healthcare policy environment and community pharmacy and internal PSNC IT.

 Alastair is a member of PSNC’s negotiating team and regularly works with colleagues at NHS England and the Department of Health and Social Care on matters relating to his policy responsibilities.

 Background: Alastair qualified as a pharmacist in 1994 and worked in community pharmacies in Shropshire for 8 years.
 In 2012 Alastair was designated a Fellow of the Royal Pharmaceutical Society for distinction in the pharmacy profession.

-Rosie Taylor, Head of Service Development Follow @Rosieanntaylor (on maternity leave)
+Rosie Taylor, Head of Service Development Follow @Rosieanntaylor

-Daniel Ah-Thion, Community Pharmacy IT Lead Follow @ITdanPSNC
+Daniel Ah-Thion, IT Policy Manager Follow @ITdanPSNC

 Regulation and Support Team

 You can contact the Regulations Team by emailing email@example.com or by calling 0203 1220 810 (option 4).